 Industrial gases are only transported over economically viable distances and since these distances are limited by transport costs and the physical properties of the gases, production facilities are located close to the markets they serve.
 For higher-value products (eg, argon, helium, specialty gases), it may be economically feasible to locate the plant some distance from the customer.

 Typically, air separation sites are located close to large tonnage customers such as steelworks, chemical works, petrochemical plants, oil refineries, and smelters so that the gas may be supplied directly to the customer by pipeline.

 The raw material for a cryogenic air separation plant is air from the atmosphere, called feed air on an air separation site.
 Most air separation plants produce these three gases (oxygen, nitrogen, and argon) in liquid form.
 Moreover, some plants produce oxygen and/or nitrogen in gas form for pipe delivery to the customer.
 Exceptionally some plants produce only gaseous nitrogen called Nitrogen generators.

 Products of Cryogenic Air Separation Plant

 Product names are LOX Liquid Oxygen, LIN Liquid Nitrogen, LAR Liquid Argon, GOX Gaseous Oxygen, and GAN Gaseous Nitrogen.

 Design Consideration of Cryogenic Air Separatin Plant

-When a new plant is to be constructed after capacity is finalized and the production capacity and purity determined, the most appropriate process which has the lowest energy consumption and purchases price is selected based on rigorous process cycle simulation.
-It can be seen that the process equipment and manufacturer can vary widely and it is optimized based on plant life selection, local regulation requirement, etc.
+When a new plant is to be constructed after capacity is finalized and the production capacity and purity determined, the most appropriate process which has the lowest energy consumption and purchase price is selected based on rigorous process cycle simulation.
+It can be seen that the process equipment and manufacturer can vary widely and it is optimized based on plant life selection, local regulation requirements, etc.

 Other components other than nitrogen, argon, and oxygen are in the air: